t3docs/docker-render-documentation/README.rst

 <https://docs.typo3.org/>`__.
 You may as well skip building and use ready
 made containers from `ghcr.io <https://ghcr.io/>`__.

-What for?
+For what reason?

 TYPO3 uses plain UTF-8 text files with reStructuredText (reST) markup for documentation.
-Such documentation is readable by itself to some extend.
+Such documentation is readable by itself to some extent.
 However, the `Sphinx documentation tool
 <https://www.sphinx-doc.org/>`__ is used to produce the final html result.
-This DRC bundles everything that's needed for generating the final documentation.
+This DRC bundles everything that is needed for generating the final documentation.
 All it takes is a simple command at the command line.
-However, having Docker installed is a requirement.
+However having Docker installed is a requirement.

 Characteristics